Aqlvoy

 Aqlvoy is an Uzbek children's television channel owned by the Ministry of Preschool Education in Uzbekistan.
 The channel's main target audience is 3-9-year-old children.
-The channel is available in Uzbek, Russian and English, although both Russian and English tracks are combined into one, where most Western media will be broadcast in English, while most Russian media will be broadcast in Russian.
+The channel is available in Uzbek, Russian and English, although both Russian and English tracks are combined into one, where most Western media will be broadcast in English, while most Russian media will be published in Russian.